aoikurokawa/ncn-cookbook/docs/README.md

 development while providing additional details and usage examples.

-## Contributing

-The Cookbook is designed in a way that makes it easy for new NCN developers to contribute.
-Even if you don't know how to do something, contributing to the cookbook is a great way to learn!
+## Integrate with Jito Restaking

+1. Register NCN, Operator, Vault
+2. Build Core logic of your NCN

 ## How to Read the Cookbook

-The Solana Cookbook is split into different sections, each aimed at a different goal.
+The NCN Cookbook is split into different sections, each aimed at a different goal.

 | Section       | Description |
 |---------------|-----------------------------------------------------------------|